scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 ```

-ScriptConstantInfo contains the reflected value of the constant from the static
+'ScriptConstantInfo' contains the reflected value of the constant from the static field/property
-field it was defined with, as well as a MemberInfo object for the static field it came from.
+it was defined with, as well as a 'MemberInfo' object for the member that caused it to be defined.
-This is so you can reflect attributes off the MemberInfo if needed.
-LibLSLCC uses this
+This is so you can reflect attributes off the 'MemberInfo' if needed.

-again with its attribute framework to generate library data for syntax checking.
+LibLSLCC uses this with its attribute framework to generate library data for registered module constants
+that it can use for syntax checking.

+It was already able to do so for methods/script invocations without any changes to the 'IScriptModuleComms' interface;
+But not for registered constants, so a change was needed.

 ScriptConstantInfo's public members are defined as: